SanuYadav00/Spotify-clone/README.md

-# Spotify Clone - Music Streaming App
+# TuneStream - Music Streaming App

 This project is a clone of the Spotify web player, created using HTML and CSS.
 The design mimics the look and feel of the Spotify application, providing a similar user experience for exploring and playing music.